 Accommodation in Summer

 Homestay: Living with a Maltese family is one of the best options in summer.
-Families are used to hosting language students, breakfast and dinner are usually included, and you get genuine English practice in a home environment.
+Families are used to hosting language students, breakfast and dinner are usually included, and you get genuine English practice in a home setting.
 It’s also typically the most affordable option.

 Hotel: Some schools arrange hotel accommodation for students who want more comfort.
 Maltalingua can advise on options.